camunda-community-hub/awesome-camunda-platform-8/README.md

 - [Zeebe Cloud Canary](https://github.com/jwulf/zeebe-cloud-canary) - Monitor the aliveness of a Zeebe broker
 - [Zeebe Simple Tasklist](https://github.com/camunda-community-hub/zeebe-simple-tasklist) - Zeebe job worker for manual/user tasks
 - [Quintessential Task List](https://github.com/StephenOTT/Quintessential-Tasklist-Zeebe) - The quintessential Zeebe tasklist for BPMN Human tasks with Drag and Drop Form builder, client and server side validations, and drop in Form Rendering
+- [Python-Zeebe Sandbox](https://github.com/nimanamjouyan/python-zeebe) - A FastAPI python sandbox for Zeebe to deploy workflows, run instances and publish messages.
+This dockerised app runs Zeebe Simple Monitor, a single node Zeebe broker and a FastAPI python container to allow exploration/investigation of Zeebe features and workflows.

 ## Testing